xizon/Uix-Page-Builder/README.md

 5.Handles builder controls of backend template usage so that we can use our own templates instead of the plugin.

-Backend templates are in the `'uix-pagebuilder-sections'` folder.
+Backend templates are in the **"uix-pagebuilder-sections"** folder.
 Includes custom "css, js, php" files.
-If you want to custom your builder controls of backend for your theme, then just copy them from the directory **"/wp-content/plugins/uix-pagebuilder/uix-pagebuilder-sections/"** to your theme directory **"/wp-content/themes/{your-theme}/"**.
+If you want to custom your builder controls of backend for your theme, then just copy them from the directory `/wp-content/plugins/uix-pagebuilder/uix-pagebuilder-sections/` to your theme directory `/wp-content/themes/{your-theme}/`.

 ![](https://github.com/xizon/Uix-Page-Builder/blob/master/helper/img/temp2.jpg)